Best Blender for Almond Milk (From Years of Experience)

 My Experience

 Almond milk (or any nut milk for that matter) is not as difficult to make in a blender as you might think.
-With some water, your nuts and some vanilla extract you can have an almost milk that tastes similar to store-bought in a matter of minutes.
+With some water on nuts and some vanilla extract, you can have almost milk that tastes similar to store-bought in a matter of minutes.

 Soaking the almonds overnight will always yield the best results, but with these blenders, you can get away with not soaking them if you want to make it on a whim.